monarch-initiative/SvAnna/docs/setup.rst

 After the download, unzip the archive(s) content into a folder and note the folder path.

 .. tip::
-  Keeping the files on a high-performance hard drive will improve the runtime performance.
+  Keeping the files on fast hard drive will improve the runtime performance.

 Jannovar transcript databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~